Classroom Strategies

-The "onset" is the initial phonological unit of any word (e.g. c in cat) and the term "rime" refers to the string of letters that follow, usually a vowel and final consonants (e.g. at in cat).
+The “onset” is the initial phonological unit of any word (e.g. /c/ in cat) and the term “rime” refers to the string of letters that follow, usually a vowel and final consonants (e.g. /a/ /t/ in cat).
 Not all words have onsets.
+Similar to teaching beginning readers about rhyme, teaching children about onset and rime helps them recognize common chunks within words.
+This can help students decode new words when reading and spell words when writing.

-Why teach about onset and rimes?
+Why teach about onset-rime?

 - They help children learn about word families, which can lay the foundation for future spelling strategies